Higher Education Monitoring and Moderation of Grades Policy

 External moderation of grades is undertaken by an appointed external moderator with expertise in the relevant discipline.
 This external moderation may be conducted individually or through an inter-institutional moderation agreement.
 The Learning and Teaching Committee will appoint an administrator to invite relevant and qualified academics external to act as External Moderators.
 An External Moderator will be selected for each subject to be moderated.

-The administrator will provide for each subject being moderated:
+The administrator, in consultation with the relevant School, will provide for each subject being moderated:

-• Student Subject Handout – which should include assessment expectations and marking grid;
+• Student Subject Handout – which should include assessment expectations and rubrics;

-• A selection of graded papers for each assessment as follows: top, middle and bottom graded assessments.
+• A selection of graded papers for each assessment (typically 3) as follows: high, middle and low graded assessments.
 Where the moderation relates to delivery in a LOTE, the External Moderator shall be bilingual in both A and B (normally English) languages.
+The papers are de-identified by the administrator.

 Moderators are asked to:

 • Review the graded assessments.
-This specifically refers to the standard, fairness and consistency of marking;
+This specifically refers to the validity and reliability of marking;

 • Prepare an External Moderation of Grades Report for AC's review that includes:

-• Comments on the standard, fairness and consistency of marking with respect to that expected in degree studies in an Australian higher education institution;
+• Comments on the validity and reliability of marking with respect to that expected in a course of study in an Australian higher education institution;

-• Constructive feedback on the assessment tasks themselves (optional);
+• Constructive feedback on the assessment tasks ;

-• Any other matter considered relevant to the delivery of higher education courses of study highlighted by the content supplied.
+• Any other matter considered relevant to the delivery of higher education courses of study.

-The external moderation of marks and grade distributions is necessarily post-hoc in nature.
+The external moderation of marks is necessarily post-hoc in nature.
 Consequently, it informs subsequent assessment practices rather than alters the outcomes of the internal grading process conducted each semester.

-Once the External Moderation of Grades Report has been received, it is to be forwarded to the appropriate Subject Coordinator or Head of Discipline for review and response to the Learning and Teaching Committee.
-The Learning and Teaching Committee is responsible to ensure that any required changes or improvements are actioned, including Professional Development activities if needed.
+Once the External Moderation of Grades Report has been received, it is to be forwarded to the appropriate Program Director or Head of Discipline for review and response to the Learning and Teaching Committee.
+The Committee is responsible to ensure that any required changes or improvements are actioned, including Professional Development activities if needed.

 A final report on all External Moderation of Grades activities for each semester will be tabled at Academic Board in the Learning and Teaching Committee Report.